Power Battery Detection: PBD5K Dataset

 [2]{\frac{1}{H_{#1} W_{#1}} \left|#2\right|}

-where \( N \) is the total number of test samples and \( N_{p} \) is the number of samples with correctly predicted plate numbers.
-Note that, for an image, only when its number of AN or CN is predicted with 100\% accuracy, we can further evaluate the corresponding position MAE.
-Coordinates must be sorted before alculating AL-MAE, CL-MAE and OH-MAE.
+where \( N \) is the total number of test samples and \( N_{p} \) is the number of samples with correctly predicted plate numbers. { For the overhang value $o_{i,j}$, it is defined based on the relative alignment between one cathode plate and its two neighboring anode plates.
+The first term measures the offset between the $j$-th cathode and its directly corresponding anode, while the second term captures the offset to the adjacent anode on the other side.
+This formulation reflects the physical definition of overhang in battery electrodes, where a cathode plate is sandwiched between two neighboring anode plates.} Note that, for an image, only when its number of AN or CN is predicted with 100\% accuracy, we can further evaluate the corresponding position MAE.
+Coordinates must be sorted before calculating AL-MAE, CL-MAE and OH-MAE.

 Generally, $n_i^{x}$ can be obtained by counting the number of $p_{i, j}^{{y}}$.
 Corner detection directly predicts each endpoint's coordinates.
 General/Tiny object detection methods predict bounding boxes for endpoints, and we calculate the center coordinates of each box as $p_{i, j}^{{y}}$.
 Counting methods estimate $n_i^{x}$ by summing predicted density maps.
 Segmentation-based methods produce point masks, from which $p_{i, j}^{{y}}$ is obtained by calculating the center coordinates for the circumscribed rectangle of each point map.